Russia launches booster shots amid soaring infections

 The new guidelines come as infections in Russia soar and vaccination rates lag behind many other nations.

 Russia’s state coronavirus task force has been reporting over 20,000 new COVID-19 infections daily since last Thursday, more than double the average in early June.
-On Thursday, it reported 23,543 new contagions and 672 deaths — the highest daily death toll since the start of the pandemic.
+On Thursday, it reported 23,543 new cases and 672 deaths — the highest daily death toll since the start of the pandemic.

-Russian officials have blamed the rise in cases on Russians’ lax attitude toward taking precautions, the growing prevalence of more infectious variants and vaccination hesitancy.
+Russian officials have blamed the rise in cases on Russians’ lax attitude toward taking precautions, the growing prevalence of more infectious variants and vaccine hesitancy.
 Although Russia was among the first countries to announce and deploy a coronavirus vaccine, just over 23 million people — or 15% of its 146 million population — have received at least one shot.

 President Vladimir Putin revealed during Wednesday’s call-in show that he had received the Sputnik V vaccine earlier this year and stressed the importance of getting vaccinated.
 The Russian leader, who had received the shots out of the public eye, had previously refused to identify the vaccine he got to avoid offering a competitive advantage to its maker.
 Sputnik V is the most widespread of the four domestically-designed vaccines in circulation.